Are all your venues now open?

 How long is my booking slot?

-Booking slots and times vary per location and will be confirmed with you when completing your booking via your confirmation email.
-If you require your table for longer please speak to a member of our team when making your booking and we will try and accommodate your request.
+Booking slots and times vary per location and booking type and will be confirmed with you when completing your booking via your confirmation email.
+If you require your table for longer, please speak to your host upon arrival to the venue and they will let you know if your reservation can be extended.

 How many people can I make my booking for?

 - There is no limit on booking size in line with COVID restrictions

 - Any booking size limits are due to the capacity of the venue and are in line with our licencing restrictions, so please ensure you adhere to these.
 If you do not, your booking may not go ahead.

 We are currently accepting bookings in line with the same restrictions as England.

 - Should the rules change, we will be in touch with plenty of notice to make amends to your booking to ensure it fits in with the Government restrictions.